LADSoft/OrangeC/doc/adl.md

     </State>
 ```

-the entire coding becomes illegal because of the reference to 'illegal'.
+any coding that references this state variable when processorbits == 64 becomes illegal because of the reference to 'illegal'.

 ##### Address Names